oracle-livelabs/goldengate/atp-streaming/introduction/gb-intro.md

 ## About this workshop

-Oracle GoldenGate, the industry-leading data replication and integration software, is available as a fully-managed, cloud native service on Oracle Cloud Infrastructure.
+Oracle GoldenGate, the industry-leading data replication and integration software, is available as a fully-managed, cloud native service on Oracle Cloud Infrastructure (OCI).
 This workshop guides how to replicate data from Autonomous Transaction Processing to OCI Streaming using OCI GoldenGate.

 Estimated Time: 2 hours